ember-learn/ember-blog/content/the-road-to-ember-4-0.md

 ***Update from October 27th 2021:** Getting Ember's codebase and the addon community prepared for 4.0 has taken us a bit longer than planned.
-Currently 4.0 is available in beta releases, and we're currently aiming for mid-November for a stable release.*
+Currently 4.0 is available in beta releases, and we're aiming at mid-November for a stable release.*

 **Ember 4.0 will be released around September 20th.** Ember 4.0 itself is not an LTS candidate.